Get Approved for an Auto Loan with Fair Credit

 Use it to compare offers and see what your monthly payment will look like before signing the loan agreement.
 If you have any doubts about the offers you qualify for, you could make it a point to lay down a larger down payment.
 Putting down twenty percent of the car’s selling price will greatly increase your chances of getting a lower rate.

 Ideally, auto loans should be paid off as quickly as possible.
-The reason for this is because as your car ages, the value goes down.
+The reason for this is that as your car ages, the value goes down.
 Not only that, but the longer it takes you to pay off your car, the more likely you’ll need to pay for age-related repairs alongside your monthly car payment.

 Even worse, you may eventually have more to pay off than the car is currently worth, putting you in a negative equity range.
 With that said, experts recommend a 36-month loan term for used cars or a 60-month term if you’re buying new.
 Of course, you’ll have to make higher payments each month, but you’ll save money in the long run.